rayguna/classroom-queries-debug/README.md

 ```

 10. Use the web-page console prompt to query the database.
 The console acts as an irb platform.
 For instance, I queries parameters to know what the key value pairs are to debug the error.

+11. Renamed StudentsController to irrelevant_controller because it caused conflict with stidents_controller.